Nqosh/AccountTransactionAPI/README.md

 ![image](https://user-images.githubusercontent.com/31209722/194861120-f8319b08-9087-42c9-a553-3e2690f314d6.png)
-5) To deposit here is an example of how you would fille the swagger form below You can use the below link to generate a guid for the refrenceId https://www.guidgenerator.com/online-guid-generator.aspx
+5) To deposit here is an example of how you would fille the swagger form below You can use the below link to generate a guid for the refrenceId
+- The Userid is generated for you in the response of the Login end point https://www.guidgenerator.com/online-guid-generator.aspx
 # On the Transaction Types
 - 1 is for Withdrawal